-To kick off the program, alumni can volunteer for a discounted priced of $4,970.
+To kick off the program, alumni can volunteer for a $500 discount.

 This cost covers your airfare to and from Uganda, housing, meals, pre-departure and in-country training for the semester.
 We recommend that volunteers also budget around $1,500 to make purchases throughout the semester while living abroad to cover things like vacation costs, shopping, transportation, eating out at restaurants, activities with your group, etc.